Course | Course / Workshop

 Share your knowledge, make impact and reach a bigger audience.
 Learn about techniques that will enable you to transfer your knowledge and research results from an academic format to different, more universal kinds of media.

 We offer workshops that are closely related to the modern age of digitalisation.
-Each participant can join two intensive and interactive workshops, choosing from workshops on blogging, video logging, podcast making, photography, spoken word and film making.
+Each participant can join two intensive and interactive workshops, choosing from workshops on blogging, video logging, podcast making, photography and film making.

 We give you the chance to really deepen your knowledge of these ‘tools’ in 2,5 hour long interactive sessions led by experts in the field.
 A preparatory assignment from the host, ensures that you can put your new skills to practice right away during the workshops, leaving you with new ways to present your research outcomes.